 Early Childhood Development

 DeFazio has been a strong supporter of increasing federal funding levels and federal resources to Pre-K programs, such as Head Start.
 Early childhood education, nutrition, health care and family support services are critical for our nation's youth.
-Often times these programs are not just about schooling, they are about meeting the needs of young children and their families.
+Often these programs are not just about schooling, they are about meeting the needs of young children and their families.

 No Child Left Behind (NCLB) Act, or the Elementary and Secondary Education Act